awsdocs/amazon-msk-developer-guide/doc_source/iam-access-control.md

 To make IAM access control possible, Amazon MSK makes minor modifications to Apache Kafka source code\.
 These modifications won't cause a noticeable difference in your Apache Kafka experience\.

 **Important**
 IAM access control doesn't apply to Apache ZooKeeper nodes\.
-For information about how you can control access to those nodes, see [Controlling Access to Apache ZooKeeper](zookeeper-security.md)\.
+For information about how you can control access to those nodes, see [Controlling access to Apache ZooKeeper](zookeeper-security.md)\.

 **Important**
 The `allow.everyone.if.no.acl.found` Apache Kafka setting has no effect if your cluster uses IAM access control\.